-Benny Benson is an alternative high school for students grades 9-12.
+Benny Benson is an alternative high school for students primarily grades 11-12.
+Ninth and 10th graders are admitted on a case-by-case basis.
 Our Mission is to provide students with alternative opportunities to build solid foundations for lifelong success.
 At Benny Benson we focus on providing opportunities for students that are behind in credit, have been unsuccessful in traditional settings or have dropped out of high school.
 We work on meeting the educational needs of these students through a wide variety of course offerings and educational options.

 When students join us we develop an individualized learning plan to support their unique circumstances.

-Our comprehensive curriculum includes, but is not limited to: required core academic classes, elective "intensives", independent courses, e-learning courses, project based learning, pre-vocational exploration and work experience.
+Our comprehensive curriculum includes but is not limited to: required core academic classes, elective "intensives", independent courses, e-learning courses, pre-vocational exploration and work experience.
 All students that attend Benny Benson are required to participate in our Mentorship class that provides opportunities for the development of problem solving proficiency, decision-making skills, Social Emotional Learning, goal setting and career readiness skills.